markcastle/eventstreaming/TASK.md

 ## EPIC 9 – Pluggable Serializer Abstractions (vNext)

 - [x] 🔹 Define `IEventSerializer` interface in the core abstractions.
-- [ ] 🔹 Create a new project `EventStreaming.JsonNet` with a concrete implementation using Newtonsoft.Json.
+- [x] 🔹 Create a new project `EventStreaming.JsonNet` with a concrete implementation using Newtonsoft.Json.
-- [ ] 🔹 Create a new project `EventStreaming.SystemTextJson` with a concrete implementation using System.Text.Json.
+- [x] 🔹 Create a new project `EventStreaming.SystemTextJson` with a concrete implementation using System.Text.Json.
-- [ ] 🔹 Ensure both serializers fully support all event types and are covered by unit tests.
+- [x] 🔹 Ensure both serializers fully support all event types and are covered by unit tests.
-- [ ] 🔹 Add XML documentation for all serializer APIs and public types.
+- [x] 🔹 Add XML documentation for all serializer APIs and public types.
-- [ ] 🔹 Provide extension methods for easy registration with DI (optionally integrate with `EventStreaming.DependencyInjection`).
+- [x] 🔹 Provide extension method for easy registration with DI for System.Text.Json only (`AddSystemTextJsonEventSerializer`).
-- [ ] 🔹 Write documentation (`docs/serialization.md`) with usage, configuration, and comparison notes.
+- [x] 🔹 Write documentation (`docs/serialization.md`) with usage, configuration, and comparison notes.
 - [ ] 🔹 Reference serializer support in the main README and user guide.
-- [ ] ✅ Achieve full test coverage for all abstractions, implementations, and integration points.
+- [x] ✅ Achieve full test coverage for all abstractions, implementations, and integration points.

 ---